projectcontour/contour/README.md

 ### More information and documentation

-For more deployment options, see the [deployment documentation][10].
+For more deployment options, including uninstalling Contour, see the [deployment documentation][10].

 See also the Kubernetes documentation for [Services][11] and [Ingress][12].